jmau111/juice-shop-notes/notes/osint/README.md

 Both terms respect that condition.
 Like in other challenges, the password is probably tweaked to make it harder to guess.
 For example, a "3" for a "e", a "0" for a "o", a "4" for a "a", and so on.

-The best approach is to build you own custom wordlist with different variations for each terms:
+The best approach is to build your own custom wordlist with different variations for each terms:

 * numbers for letters
 * uppercases and lowercases